 This powerful natural ingredient has become a staple in the natural world.
 Below, the benefits you can look for—especially for those with sensitive skin.
 It's especially great for those with sensitive or sensitized skin because it treats and nurtures skin rather than stripping the skin barrier—like many of the topicals on the market can do.

 - It may aid in wound healing and supports collagen production.
-Studies have shown that bee propolis can help support wound healing by spurring Type I and Type III collagen production.
+Studies have shown that bee propolis can help support wound healing2 by spurring Type I and Type III collagen production3.
 It's not as widely studied to see how bee propolis spurs otherwise healthy collagen production.